hhas/nodeautomation/doc-src/03-tutorial.md

 ## Start a node session

-Create a new shell window in Terminal (`/Application/Utilities/Terminal.app`) and enter `node` to launch Node.js's interactive JavaScript interpreter.
+Create a new shell window in Terminal (`/Application/Utilities/Terminal.app`) and enter `node` to launch Node.js's REPL (interactive JavaScript interpreter).

-To import the NodeAutomation module:
+To import the NodeAutomation module for use in a REPL session:

+    require('nodeautomation/repl');

+This imports the `app`, `con`, `its`, `k`, `File`, `CommandError` objects into the global namespace and sets the REPL's `showProxy` option to display NodeAutomation specifiers in human-readable form.
+Subsequent examples in this manual assume this import is used.

+Alternatively, to import the NodeAutomation module into a `.js` script:

     const {app, con, its, k, File, CommandError} = require('nodeautomation');

-Subsequent examples in this manual assume the latter import has been used.
+or `.mjs` script:

+	import {app, con, its, k, File, CommandError} from 'nodeautomation';

 ## Target TextEdit

-To create new `app` object, identifying the application to be manipulated, and assign it to a variable, `te`, for easy reuse:
+To create a new `app` object identifying the application to be controlled, in this case macOS's `TextEdit.app`:

     const te = app('TextEdit');

-The application may be identified by name or path, bundle or process ID, or, if running remotely, `eppc://` URL.
+The application may be identified by name, full path, bundle ID, or process ID, or, if running remotely, `eppc://` URL.
 If the application is local and is not already running, it will be launched automatically for you.
 [TBC; different method calls are required for bundle/process ID and eppc URL; in addition, remote eppc support is not yet finished]

 ## Create a new document